 Type: Virtual Analog / Subtractive Synthesis

-The Novation KS4 / KS5 is a 16-voice polyphonic synth that is easy to use, sounds good and is available at decent prices on the second hand market.
-This is a great synth to learn the basics of subtractive synthesis on.
+The Novation KS4 / KS5 is a 16-voice polyphonic synth that is easy to use, sounds great and is available at decent prices on the second hand market.
+This is an excellent synth to learn the basics of subtractive synthesis on.
 Most of all, it’s fun to play and tweak as it has an easily accessible user interface and some additional parameters not found on other synths I’ve encountered.

-Let’s start with the oscillators: you’ve got 3 to play with, each with standard waveforms (saw, square, pulse, triangle, sine)… but beyond this you also have access to “double” waveforms (ie double saw) and 17 additional sample waveforms!
+Oscillators: you’ve got 3 to play with, each with standard waveforms (saw, square, pulse, triangle, sine)… but beyond this you also have access to “double” waveforms (ie double saw) and 17 additional sample waveforms!
 This opens up the sonic palette considerably when it comes to sound creation, giving you additional flexibility to craft interesting patches from scratch.
-Yes, the oscillators are digital and “virtual analog” emulation, but they still sound good overall.
+The oscillators are digital, but they sound excellent overall.

-The mixer section lets you bring in noise, ring modulation, even an external input, and you can adjust levels between the various oscillators accordingly.
+The mixer section lets you bring in noise, ring modulation and even an external input, and you can adjust levels between the various oscillators accordingly.
 You also have 2 LFOs to work with, each with standard waveforms + additional waveshapes and patterns — again, these extra waveshapes can create some impressive motion effects when applied to the sound, that go beyond standard waveforms.
-Things can get wacky with the “one-shot” mode as well.
+Things can get quite interesting with the “one-shot” LFO mode as well.

-The ADSR envelopes for the most part do the job, they aren’t hardware so don’t expect super snappy response rates… but what’s there works well.
-You’ve also got some decent simultaneous effects to play with including reverb, delay, distortion, panning and more.
+The ADSR envelopes are great for shaping your sound and you’ve also got simultaneous effects including reverb, delay, distortion, panning and more.
 While there is some menu diving required to setup effects levels etc, overall its pretty quick and easy to do.

-Of course, everyone knows that a filter can heavily influence a synth’s sonic character (besides the various other components in a synth).
+Of course, everyone knows that a filter can heavily influence a synth’s sonic character.
 One thing that can be said about the Novation KS4 / KS5 synthesizer’s filter is that it sounds extremely WET and LIQUID… it’s hard to describe but you can get some very “elastic” type of sounds depending on your filter, resonance and LFO modulation settings.
 This is a very resonant filter and it certainly has a strong character.
 The KS4/KS5 also has low-pass, bandpass and high-pass filter settings, but watch your gain staging and resonance levels to avoid clipping.

-If you’re looking for a fun hands-on synth to get your feet wet or just to play and not have to “think” about programming every step of the way, the Novation KS4 / KS5 is a great piece of kit that fits the bill nicely, at a decent price.
+If you’re looking for a nice hands-on digital synth to get your feet wet or just to play and not have to “think” about programming every step of the way, the Novation KS4 / KS5 is a great piece of kit that fits the bill nicely, at a decent price.